Ricky Duran

 Ricky Duran (born August 31, 1989) is an American rock singer.
-He is the runner-up of season 17 of the American talent competition The Voice behind the winner Jake Hoot.
+He is the runner-up on season 17 of the American talent competition The Voice at the age of 30.

 Early life

-Ricky Duran was born on August 31, 1989, in Worcester, Massachusetts.
-He is of Guatemalan descent.
-He grew up in Grafton, MA.
+Ricky Duran was born on August 31, 1989, in Worcester, Massachusetts and grew up in Grafton, MA.
 His parents, Ricardo and Odette Duran, immigrated to Massachusetts from Guatemala.
-He is the youngest of four, having three older sisters.
-He was given a scholarship to attend Berklee School of Music.
-He graduated in 2011.
-Both his parents died while he was still young and in his twenties.
-His father died in 2012 by suicide and his mother died from breast cancer in 2018.
+He was awarded a scholarship to Berklee School of Music, and graduated in 2011.

+He is the youngest of four children.
+Both of his parents died when he was in his 20s.
+His father died by suicide and his mother died of breast cancer.